up

 Human Resources Division

 The Division of Human Resources is a comprehensive support function of MCFRS focused on the management and maximization of potential for human capital.
-The division is comprised of various sub-functions.
-The Administrative Services Section is responsible for personnel and labor related issues, including coordination with County...
+The division includes Administrative Services, the Health and Wellness Section, and the Training Section.
+Administrative Services is responsible for personnel and labor related...

 Read More